kamranjafari93/AnalyzeRepositoriesMethods/README.md

 # AnalyzeRepositoriesMethods
-This script analyze each given repository's methods in all commits and store functions in a CSV file which are modified and have additional parameters in comparison to previous commits.
-CSV file's row includes: Commit Hash,File Name,Old Function Signiture and New Function Signiture
+This script analyzes each given repository's methods in all commits and store functions in a CSV file which are modified and have additional parameters in comparison to previous commits.
+CSV file's rows include: Commit Hash,File Name,Old Function Signiture and New Function Signiture

 ## Table of contents
 * **[Requirements](#requirements)**